angelinayyang/angelinayyang.github.io/content/post/topo/index.md

 ---
-title: Topography Map, Aspire Toolpaths, and Milling Workflows
+title: Topography Map, Aspire Toolpaths, and 3D Milling Workflows
 description: Using Vetric Aspire to develop roughing and finishing toolpaths
 image:
 date: 2025-12-16

 categories:
+    - Workflows

 tags:
     - daily journal

-weight: 1      # You can add weight to some posts to override the default sorting (date descending)
+weight: 3      # You can add weight to some posts to override the default sorting (date descending)

 ---